-- 1. Follow the safety guidelines listed in the Safety instructions.
+1. Follow the safety guidelines listed in the Safety instructions.

 - 2. Follow the procedure listed in Before working inside your system.

 - 3. Remove the front bezel.

 - 4. Remove the backplane cover.

 - 5. Remove the air shroud.

-1. Disconnect the control panel cable and the VGA cable from the system board connector and remove the cable from cable clip.

-(i) NOTE: Observe the routing of the cable as you remove it from the system.

-- 2. Using the Phillips #1 screwdriver, remove the screws that secure the right control panel assembly. - 3.
-Hold the right control panel assembly and remove the control panel along with the cable from the system.
+- 1. Disconnect the control panel cable and the VGA cable from the system board connector and remove the cable from cable clip. - i NOTE: Observe the routing of the cable as you remove it from the system. - 2.
+Using the Phillips #1 screwdriver, remove the screws that secure the right control panel assembly. - 3.
+Hold the right control panel assembly and remove the control panel along with the cable from the system. - (i) NOTE: The numbers on the image do not depict the exact steps.
+The numbers are for representation of sequence.

-Figure 105.
+Figure 130.
 Removing the right control panel